 Pellet: Pellets formed from a fine mash bonded together.

-Point of lay: A young pullet about 18 weeks old, the age at which the bird could start laying.
+Point of lay: Also known as Started Pullets - a young pullet about 18 weeks old, the age at which the bird could start laying.
 Your first egg could be four weeks after this though.

 Primary feathers: The first ten feathers on the wing starting at the tip working towards the middle.
 Out of sight when the bird is resting.